-We have a limited operating history in the Video Eyewear products industry.
+Because we have a limited operating history in the Video Eyewear industry, there is a limited amount of past experience upon which to evaluate our business and prospects.

 We were formed in 1997 to develop and sell virtual reality and other personal display technology and products.
 Since our inception the majority of our sales have been derived from the sale of night vision display drive electronics and from research and development contracts with suppliers to the US government and others.
 In 2003, we discontinued our original virtual reality product line to focus on Video Eyewear products.
-We commenced limited initial sales of our monocular eyewear products in fiscal 2003 and commenced shipping our first binocular Video Eyewear model in February 2005.
-Accordingly, there is a limited amount of past experience upon which to evaluate our business and prospects, and a potential investor should consider the challenges, expenses, delays and other difficulties involved in the development of our business, including the continued development of our technology and the achievement of market acceptance for products using our technology.
+Since that time, the market for Video Eyewear products has developed more slowly than we anticipated.
+Although we sold our first monocular Video Eyewear products in 2003 and our first binocular Video Eyewear products in February 2005, since 2003 we have continued to earn the majority of our revenues from defense related engineering contracts.
+Accordingly, there is a limited amount of Video Eyewear-related experience upon which to evaluate our business and prospects, and a potential investor should consider the challenges, expenses, delays and other difficulties involved in the development of our business, including the continued development of our technology and the achievement of market acceptance for products using our technology.

-We have incurred net losses since our inception, and we may incur net losses in the foreseeable future.
+We have incurred net losses since our inception and if we continue to incur net losses in the foreseeable future the market price of our common stock may decline.

-We incurred annual net losses of \$4,894,199 in 2008, \$3,059,514 in 2007 and \$719,954 in 2006 and net losses of \$448,589 and \$1,652,195 for the three-month periods ended March 31, 2009 and 2008, respectively.
-We had an accumulated deficit of \$15,161,140 as of March 31, 2009.
+We incurred annual net losses of \$4,894,199 in 2008, \$3,059,514 in 2007 and \$719,954 in 2006 and net losses of \$1,487,565 and \$2,767,554 for the six-month periods ended June 30, 2009 and 2008, respectively.
+We had an accumulated deficit of \$16,225,391 as of June 30, 2009.